 Open shared tours are also available with up to 8 people in a group and children must be 8-years and above.
 The shared tours offer excellent value for couples of small families, but do not offer the flexibility of a private tour.

 Vehicles are comfortable large all-terrain SUV vehicles or Chevy Passenger vans depending on the size of the party.
 All multi-day safaris are fully inclusive of meals, snacks and plentiful drinks.
 All the full day trips include a gourmet picnic lunch served by your guide.

 Kerri Martin (Staff)

 My guide was Kyle, one of the brothers of this family run business, and extremely knowledgeable about the area and a naturalist guide.
-We travelled in a small group of four on a shared group basis, as there were just two of us but the trip still felt very personalised.
+We traveled in a small group of four on a shared group basis, as there were just two of us but the trip still felt very personalized.
 For a family experience, we always recommend a private tour but this was just a great taster for us to be able to share our experiences with Scott Dunn guests.

 The following is a short synopsis of day one of wildlife viewing and exploring on our two day safari;

 We set off through the Tetons and before we had time to even discuss the local area, we spotted a moose.
 In order to create the best overall experience each guest is given a set of binocular's and Kyle explains the importance for everyone to be on the lookout, a trick that I am sure keeps the kids entertained.